hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 #### Derived Task ID variables

 Each model output is defined on the unique combinations across the task ID variables.
-For example, across 10 `origin_date`s and 50 `location`s, there are 500 unique combinations of tasks because both of these variables are independent from one another.
-Some task ID variables have a more direct relationship.
+For example, across 2 `origin_date`s and 3 `location`s, there are 6 unique combinations of tasks because both of these variables are orthogonal to one another. **Derived task ID variables have a direct one to one relationship with other variables**.
 One example is `target_date`, which is the date of occurrence of the outcome of interest.
 This task ID is specific for modelling efforts in that it is _derived_ from the `origin_date` and `horizon` task ID.
+For example, a weekly forecast with a given `origin_date` of "2024-11-07" and horizon of 1 has _a single valid_ `target_date` value of "2024-11-14".

-If we had 4 `horizon` values, along with the 10 `origin_dates`, we would have a total of 40 `target_date`s.
-There are 20,000 _unique_ combinations across 10
+If we had 4 `horizon` values, along with the 2 `origin_dates`, we would have a total of 8 `target_date`s.
+There are 192 _unique_ combinations across 4
-`origin_date`s, 50 `locations` and the 40 `target_dates`, but there are only
+`horizon`s, 2 `origin_date`s, 3 `locations` and the 8 `target_dates`, but there
-2,000 _valid and unique_ combinations.
+are only 192/8=24 _valid and unique_ combinations because the 8 `target_date`s
+are _derived_.
 While this task ID is useful for modeling and visualizations, it must be ignored during validation.

 In schema version 4.0.0, we introduced `derived_task_ids` properties to enable hub administrators to define derived task IDs (i.e. task IDs whose values